-All legal matters related to the authorization and issuance of the Series 2008-1 Bonds are subject to the approval of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel for the Authority.
-The approving opinion of Bond Counsel, substantially in the form attached hereto as Appendix E, will be delivered on the date of delivery of the Series 2008-1 Bonds.
-Certain matters will be passed upon for the Authority by its counsel, Burns & Levinson LLP, Boston, Massachusetts, for the Underwriter by its counsel, McCarter & English, LLP, Boston, Massachusetts, and for the Bank by its by its domestic counsel, Nixon Peabody, LLP, New York, New York, and by the Bank's English counsel.
+All legal matters related to the authorization and issuance of the Series 2008-2 Bonds are subject to the approval of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel for the Authority.
+The approving opinion of Bond Counsel, substantially in the form attached hereto as Appendix E, will be delivered on the date of delivery of the Series 2008-2 Bonds.
+Certain matters will be passed upon for the Authority by its counsel, Burns & Levinson LLP, Boston, Massachusetts, and for the Underwriters by their counsel, McCarter & English, LLP, Boston, Massachusetts.